-If you think carving pumpkins is the best part of Halloween, I have a surprise; it’s not!
+If you think carving jack o’lanterns is the best part of Halloween, I have a surprise; it’s not!

 Every person I’ve served these roasted pumpkin seeds can’t wait to cut into a winter squash to make more!

 Roasted pumpkin seeds are easy to make.
 Getting them out of the gooey inside of the pumpkin is the hard part.